 Coronavirus disease 2019 (COVID-19) vaccines provide protection against COVID-19.
-COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by a newly identified coronavirus officially named SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China... read more is the disease caused by infection with the SARS-CoV-2 virus.
-There are multiple COVID-19 vaccines currently in use worldwide.
+COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more is the disease caused by infection with the SARS-CoV-2 virus.
+There are multiple COVID-19 vaccines currently in use worldwide (see COVID-19 Vaccine Tracker).
 This topic includes only those vaccines currently in use in the United States.

 Administration of COVID-19 Vaccine

 The BNT162b2 COVID-19 vaccine (mRNA) made by Pfizer-BioNTech is given as a primary series of 2 injections given at least 3 to 8 weeks apart in people 5 years of age and older.

 The BNT162b2 vaccine is given as a primary series of 3 injections in children 6 months to 4 years of age.
 The second injection is given at least 3 to 8 weeks after the first one.
 The third injection is the bivalent BNT162b2 vaccine and is given at least 8 weeks after the second one.

 The mRNA-1273 COVID-19 vaccine (mRNA) made by Moderna is given as a primary series of 2 injections given at least 4 to 8 weeks apart in people 6 months of age and older.